rogerioagjr/rogerioagjr.github.io/_pages/cv.md

 * **Reinforcement Learning for Agricultural Management Policy Recommendation** *(February 2020 - May 2021)*

-  Developed models for automated optimal decision-making in agricultural management in Sub-Saharan Africa based on crop yield using Deep Reinforcement Learning.
-The WOFOST model was used to simulate farms and generate artificial data to train the models.
-This work is still in completion.
+  Developed models for automated optimal decision making in agricultural management in Sub-Saharan Africa based on crop yield using Deep Reinforcement Learning.
+Used the WOFOST model to generate simulated data to train the models.

 * **Nonlinear Dynamical Systems** *(September 2019 -
   December 2019)*